Croatia in the Eurovision Song Contest 2010

-Croatia was represented at the Eurovision Song Contest 2010 with the song "Lako je sve" written by Branimir Mihaljević, Pamela Ramljak and Neda Parmać.
-The song was performed by the group Feminnem, which had previously represented Bosnia and Herzegovina in the Eurovision Song Contest in 2005 where they placed fourteenth with the song "Call Me".
-The Croatian broadcaster Croatian Radiotelevision (HRT) organised the national final Dora 2010 to select the Croatian entry for the 2010 contest in Oslo, Norway.
+Croatia was represented at the Eurovision Song Contest 2010 with the song "Lako je sve", written by Branimir Mihaljević, Pamela Ramljak and Neda Parmać, and performed by the group Feminnem.
+The Croatian participating broadcaster, Hrvatska radiotelevizija (HRT), organised the national final Dora 2010 to select its entry for the contest.
 A total of twenty-four entries competed in the national final which consisted of two shows: a semi-final and a final.
 In the semi-final on 5 March 2010, eight entries qualified to compete in the final on 6 March 2010 alongside eight pre-qualified songs.
 In the final, "Lako je sve" performed by Feminnem was selected as the winner following the combination of votes from a nine-member jury panel and a public televote.
+Feminnem had previously represented where they placed fourteenth with the song "Call Me".

 Croatia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 27 May 2010.
 Performing during the show in position 15, "Lako je sve" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Croatia placed thirteenth out of the 17 participating countries in the semi-final with 33 points.